Similar to master variables, globals can be created and managed using the “Master Globals” feature.

-Similarly to variables, globals can be created using master globals.
-Globals only track a single value; each time it is updated, it is overwritten and only keeps the last value.
+Globals only track a single value; each time it is updated, it overwrites the previous value and retains only the last value.
 Once a master global is defined, it is automatically added to the definition just as a master variable.

 - Variables and globals have '0' for the 'Number' data type